Story At-A-Glance

 Trouble finding qualified candidates

-The grant by the state assembly will help reduce the skills gap which is at the heart of a new discussion that will define how training and development dollars are spent by the state governments.
+The grant by the state assembly will help reduce the skills gap, which is at the heart of a new discussion that will define how the state governments spend training and development dollars.
 A study by the U.S Chamber of Commerce found that “74% of hiring managers agree that there is a skills gap in the current labor market, with 48% saying that candidates lack the skills needed to fill open jobs“.

 The chamber proposed three ways this gap can be plugged: